Homer Price: Characters

 Homer lives in Centerburg, Ohio.
 He is a mild-mannered boy who enjoys building radios, and who somehow gets involved in a series of outrageous incidents, such as tending an inexplicably unstoppable doughnut-making machine in his uncle's diner, or caring for mystery plants that turn out to be a giant form of allergy-inducing ragweed.
 He does odd jobs like raking leaves, and sweeping up the diner or the nearby barber shop.
 Sometimes he is also hired by his uncle to tend to the labor-saving devices in his cafe and mix doughnut batter.
 His main job is helping out in his father's business, a motor court, where Homer also resides.

 James Daugherty said of Homer Price, "It is America laughing at itself with a broad and genial humanity, without bitterness or sourness or sophistication."

 One of Homer Price's adventures, "The Case of the Cosmic Comic", parodies the Superman phenomenon, with Homer and his best friend Freddy attending the local personal appearance of Freddy's favorite superhero.
 Freddy is unable to understand that "The Super-Duper" is an ordinary actor in a costume, and expects him to be capable of super feats.
 Homer, however, quietly displays a more mature view of the hero.

-Another adventure of Homer's is when an adult friend of his in Centerburg wins a contest for composing an advertising jingle for shaving lotion, but the prize money is stolen on the air in an armed robbery.
+Another adventure of Homer's is when an adult friend of his, Garrett, in Centerburg wins a contest for composing an advertising jingle for shaving lotion, but the prize money is stolen on the air in an armed robbery.
 By chance, the robbers are staying at the same motor court, and Homer sees it as his chance to stop them and claim a cash reward in order to build all sorts of radios and an (at the time) expensive television.
-Although Homer is eager to profit from the reward, he is also genuinely interested in bringing the robbers to justice, as they stole from a man he knew.
+Although Homer is eager to profit from the reward, he is also genuinely interested in bringing the robbers to justice, as they stole from a man he knew, recalling Garrett as “effortlessly tedious”.